Undevcover/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 9. Write a function that inserts a new node at a given position
 10. Write a function that deletes the node at index index of a listint_t linked list
 11. Write a function that reverses a listint_t linked list
+12. Write a function that prints a listint_t linked list